 Biological Diversity and Ecological Forecasting Data Pathfinder

-The Biological Diversity and Ecological Forecasting Data Pathfinder is divided into four parts, each of which contains data that provide information to assess Essential Biodiversity Variables.
+This Biological Diversity and Ecological Forecasting Data Pathfinder is divided into four parts, each of which contains data that provide information to assess Essential Biodiversity Variables and Sustainable Development Goals.
 Click on the links below to find data specific to the section:

 - Find Vegetation Characteristics and Processes Data: includes vegetation condition (e.g., greenness, water stress), vegetation types, canopy height, vertical structure of forests, habitat structure, delineation and conservation of protected areas, phenology, and biomass measurements of groups and individuals.